 Originally, Russia planned to replace 70 percent of Soviet-era armor with Armata armored vehicles by 2020.
 However, this plan quickly had to be adapted following budgetary shortfalls and program cost overruns.

 As I reported in October 2016, the Armata program could perhaps be in danger of being scrapped in its entirety, as a result of a decision by the MoD to upgrade T-80 and T-90 series MBTs in addition to revising plans to melt down 10,000 armored vehicles by 2020.

 “In detail, the MoD announced that it will melt down 4,000 armored vehicles and retain the remaining 6,000 as a strategic reserve,” I explained.
 “Earlier this year, the MoD also awarded a $417 million contract to upgrade T-80 and T-90 MBTs to modern standards.”

 The T-14 features an unmanned turret and carries a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers), as its main weapon system.
-The 125-millimeter variant will be replaced with a more powerful 152 mm cannon in subsequent T-14 versions, although this would reduce the tank’s ammunition capacity and likely require a complete re-design of the platform.
+The 125-millimeter variant may be replaced with a more powerful 152-millimeter cannon in subsequent T-14 versions, although this would reduce the tank’s ammunition capacity and likely require a complete re-design of the platform.